clstrfcuk/wp-content/plugins/artiss-transient-cleaner/readme.txt

 = Does that mean this plugin could break my site? =

 If you have one of these badly written plugins, yes.
-However, we've yet to come across anybody reporting an issue.
+However, I've yet to come across anybody reporting an issue.

 = Have WordPress not done anything, then? =